DeepPatel-01/Algo-Trading-Demo/README.md

-# Algo-Treading-Demo
+# Algo-Trading-Demo
-Algo-Treading-Demo for the client
+Algo-Trading-Demo for the client